On tropical cohomology of smooth algebraic varieties

 The organization of this paper is as follows.
 In Section \ref{sec;not;term}, we fix several notations and terminologies.
-Section \ref{sec;analytic;spaces}-\ref{sec;trocoho;troK} are devoted to basics of valuations, non-archimedean analytic spaces, thier tropicalizations, tropical cohomology, and tropical $K$-groups.
+In Section \ref{sec;analytic;spaces}, we give a review on valuations and non-archimedean analytic spaces.
+In Section \ref{sec polyhedra}, we study homomorphisms to totally ordered abelian groups and limits of fans, which are used to define tropicalizations of valuations of higher heights.
+In Section \ref{sec tropicalizations}, we study tropicalizations of valuations of any heights.
+In Section \ref{sec;trocoho}, we recall tropical cohomology.
+In Section \ref{sec stalks, trop K}, we study stalks of the sheaf $\F^p$, and introduce tropical Milnor $K$-groups.
 In Section \ref{sec;main theorem}, we prove the main theorem (Theorem \ref{thm,trop,main}) of this paper.
-The proof of key Proposition \ref{Keyprp} (\'{e}tale excision and $\A^1$-homotopy invariance) is given in later sections.
-In Section \ref{sec;etale;excisition}, we prove \'{e}tale excision theorem for tropical cohomology over trivially valued fields.
-The proof is easy and short.
-In Section \ref{sec;projective;line}, we give explicit descriptions of analytifications (in the sense of both Huber and Berkovich) and tropicalizations of the projective line $\P^1$ over non-archimedean valuation fields of height $1$.
-These are used in Section \ref{sec;trocoho;P^1;fiber}.
+In Section \ref{sec;projective;line}, we recall analytifications and tropicalizations of the affine line $\A^1$, explicitly.
 In Section \ref{sec;trocoho;P^1;fiber}, we prove $\A^1$-homotopy invariance of tropical cohomology over trivially valued fields.
-The proof is not difficult but slightly complicated and is given by explicit calculations of tropicalizations of $\A^1$ and tropical $K$-groups of residue fields of valuations in the adic space $\A^{1,\ad}$.
-In Section \ref{section finite fields}, we show the existance of corestriction maps for extensions of finite base fields.
-This is used to prove the main theorem (Theorem \ref{thm,trop,main}) over finite fields.
-In Section \ref{sec;example;toric}, we give an example, smooth toric varieties over $\mathbb{C}$.
-We show that their tropical cohomology groups are isomorphic to the weight graded pieces of their singular cohomology groups.
+In Section \ref{section finite fields}, we prove the existence of corestriction map, which is needed for Theorem \ref{thm;trop;coho;Zariski;troK} over trivially valued finite fields.
+In Section \ref{sec ssreduction}, we prove Corollary \ref{introduction spectral sequence for ss reduction}.